 Allow grief to guide your journey of healing

 I have coined the term “Winter of Grief” to describe my process of grieving heartbreak one winter years ago.
-It began around after fall equinox and continued through the dark time, the inward months of the winter season.
+It began just after fall equinox and continued through the dark time—the inward months of the winter season.

 When possible, allow yourself to vocalize your grief to help release tension in your heart and your throat and to get the energy flowing freely in your body again.